dafreibe74/chicago-restaurant-inspections/README.md

   * Dave Freiberg
   * Jesus Viloria Paolini

 - Linear regression on a ten period of restaurants in chicgo by location to see if there are patterns in predicting their food safety (RISK) and results of their inspection.
+AND, if we have more time . . . .
 - Binary classification off of the "Results" column which is what the food inspector experienced when attempting to inspect a restaurant on a given date.

 # ORDER OF OPERATIONS